emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ITRS Log Analytics supports the following regular identifiers:

 1. Identifiers prefixed by a dot `.` sign.
 Use to hide an index.
-For example `.opensearch-dashboards`.
+For example `.sample-dashboards`.
 1. Identifiers prefixed by an `@` sign.
-Use for meta fields generated by Logstash ingestion.
+Use for meta fields generated by Network Probe ingestion.
 1. Identifiers with hyphen `-` in the middle.
 Use for index names with date information.
 1. Identifiers with star `*` present.
 Use for wildcard match of index patterns.